abmudd/Assembly/RemoveDuplicateHaplotype/README.md

 # align_pipeline.sh

-Bash pipeline to check single haplotype, identify misjoins, and rescaffold.
+Bash pipeline to remove duplicate haplotypes and then rescaffold.
 Intended for use with adapter trimmed Illumina or 10X data.
-Inclusion of PB data is in development and not recommended for current use.

 Version 1.0